ehsavoie/jboss-as-legacy-naming/README.md

 ##Simple build
 Run _build.sh_
 ##Build and Test
-Download a zip archive of EAP 6.2.1 (at least).
+Download a zip archive of EAP 7.x (at least).
-Run _build.sh -Djbossas.eap6.zip=/path to archive/jboss-eap-6.2.1-full-build.zip_
+Run _build.sh -Djbossas.eap.zip=/complicated_path/jboss-eap-7.0.0.Beta.zip  -Djbossas.eap.distro=jboss-eap-7.0
 ##Build and deploy
-Download and install EAP 6.2.1 (at least).
+Download and install EAP 7.x (at least).
 Define the environment variable $JBOSS_HOME pointing towards your EAP6 installation.
 Run _deploy.sh_
-Define your configuration in the EAP6 server.
+Define your configuration in the EAP7 server.
 #Installation
 Download the zip or tar.gz archive of the extension.
-Unarchive it in the EAP6 installation directory.
+Unarchive it in the EAP7 installation directory.
-Define your configuration in the EAP6 server.
+Define your configuration in the EAP7 server.
 #Uninstallation
 Remove the configuration entries from your JBoss configuration file.
 Delete the folder _$JBOSS_HOME/modules/system/layers/base/org/jboss/legacy/_